Our Offer For Teachers

 We also have GCSE Practice Papers for AQA English Language Paper 1 and 2, using the writings of George Orwell as the extracts.

-Find more information about our school workshops and events here.
+Find more information about our workshops and Regional Hub events here.

 Are you a teacher or workshop leader using Orwell Youth Prize resources this year?
 We would love to hear from you!
 You can contact Tabby Hayward, the Youth Prize coordinator directly at email@example.com.